waiphyodev/ask-vipassana/memory-bank/decisionLog.md

     - **Decision**: Implement gradient fade/blur effect at chat container edges
     - **Rationale**: Provides visual cues about scrollable content and creates a more polished interface with natural transitions
     - **Implementation**: Added gradient overlay divs at top and bottom of the chat container with appropriate z-index

+11. **Added developer attribution footer**
+    - **Decision**: Add a footer with developer attribution and links
+    - **Rationale**: Provides proper attribution to the developer and creates professional branding
+    - **Implementation**:
+      - Added a responsive footer section in the layout.tsx file
+      - Included "Created with ❤️ by Igor Tarasenko" text
+      - Added links to personal website (tarasenko.dev) and social media (x.com/sa1k0s)
+      - Styled with subtle hover effects and proper spacing

 ## Technical Decisions